 Wealthsimple is the most popular robo-advisor in Canada for several reasons.
-When it comes to differences with BMO SmartFolio, the most substantial difference is that Wealthsimple has a simple fee structure.
+Regarding differences with BMO SmartFolio, the most substantial difference is that Wealthsimple has a simple fee structure.

 Instead of varying fees on the first $100,000 and the next $150,000 like with BMO, Wealthsimple relies on straightforward fees.
-If your account balance is within a certain range, the corresponding fee will apply to the entire amount.
+The corresponding fee will apply to the entire amount if your account balance is within a certain range.

-Wealthsimple also offers Socially Responsible Investment (SRI) options to investors and is a true robo-advisor with the minimal human intervention compared to BMO SmartFolio.
+Wealthsimple also offers investors Socially Responsible Investment (SRI) options and is a true robo-advisor with minimal human intervention compared to BMO SmartFolio.

 You can learn more about this robo-advisor in my Wealthsimple review.